The Who, What, Where, When and Sometimes, Why.

 Some support groups are tailored to people with BRCA1 or BRCA2 (BRCA1/2) inherited gene mutations and those with BRCA1/2-related breast cancers.

 Our Support section offers a list of resources to help you find local and online support groups.
-For example, FORCE provides online and telephone support and a resource guide for individuals and caregivers affected by hereditary breast, ovarian and other cancers.
+For example, FORCE provides virtual support groups, telephone support and a resource guide for individuals and caregivers affected by hereditary breast, ovarian and other cancers.

-Sharsheret offers online support for Jewish women affected by hereditary breast and/or ovarian cancer.
+Sharsheret offers virtual programs and peer support for Jewish women affected by hereditary breast and/or ovarian cancer.

 Susan G. Komen® Support Resources